-When navigating the digital environment, your activities are not entirely private.
-You leave a digital footprint whenever interacting with websites, performing searches, and interacting with apps.
-Brush up on your online privacy knowledge, by going through content on this page.
+As you navigate your online environment you leave a digital footprint when you access websites, perform searches, and interact with apps.
+Brush up on your online privacy knowledge by going through content on this page.

 Videos shared on this page fall outside of the Learning Portal's Creative Commons license.